parisni/vim.hx/README.md

 - `gg`, `G`
 - `C-^`, `C-6`

-### What to watch for?
+### 🔍 Things to Watch For
 - No `Ctrl-R` for redo — Instead, use `U`, similar to Helix.
-- In Helix, the `%` key is mapped to match brackets, similar to Vim.
+- The `%` key is mapped to `match_brackets`, similar to Vim.
 To revert this mapping or assign it to a custom key, update the Helix configuration as follows:

   ```toml
   [keys.normal]